Inference from Selectively Disclosed Data: Model

-Call the map from types to payoffs, $u^*(t)$, the \emph{outcome} of the equilibrium.\footnote{This is a departure from the usual definition of an outcome of an extensive-form game, but consistent with the definition in \citet{Hart17} and \citet{Rappoport22}.
-It describes the action the receiver plays after communicating with each type, and therefore is sufficient to describe the consequences of the game.} In the perfectly separating outcome, each sender obtains a payoff $\mathbb{E}_{\pi(\cdot|t)}[\theta]$, and this is what occurs when $g_N$ is a degenerate distribution with only one positive-probability mass.
-When $g_N$ is nondegenerate, there is (partial) pooling in every PBE.
+Call the map from types to payoffs, $u_{\sigma^*}(t)$, the \emph{outcome} of the equilibrium.\footnote{This is a departure from the usual definition of an outcome of an extensive-form game, but consistent with the definition in \citet{Hart17} and \citet{Rappoport22}.
+It describes the action the receiver plays after communicating with each type, and so describes the consequences of communication in the game.} In the perfectly separating outcome, the sender obtains a payoff of $\theta$.
+As in \citet{Milgrom81}, \citet{Grossman81}, and \citet{Dye85}, when $g$ is a degenerate distribution such that $\mu$ is known to the receiver, then all attempts to mislead the receiver unravel, and the fully separating outcome obtains in every PBE.
+When $g$ and all $f_j$ have full support, there is partial pooling in every PBE.
+However, PBE are often not unique, and in this case, there may be multiple $\beta^*$, differing on off-path messages, that are consistent with $\sigma^*$, and the game generically has multiple, non-payoff-equivalent PBE outcomes.
+Any message that can be played by some type of sender under a state $\theta_j \ge \mathbb{E}_{\beta_0}[\theta]$ is played on-path in some PBE.

+Intuition suggests that the game is fundamentally one of imitation: senders tailor their data to increase the receiver's belief that the state is a higher one, and they can only do so by imitating the datasets submitted by higher-state types, who themselves may be imitating others or trying to distinguish themselves as well as possible from lower-state types.
+One way to imitate a higher-state type of sender is to try to prove you have all the data that they would, and no more -- that is, to imitate their complete dataset.
+We define an \emph{imitation equilibrium} to capture the idea that sender masquerades as other type by imitating their full datasets.

+\begin{definition} $(\sigma^*, \beta^*)$ is an imitation equilibrium if it is an equilibrium, and under $\sigma^*$, \begin{enumerate} \item[a.]
+Every on-path message is in $\mathcal{T}$, \item[b.]
+Type $\mu f_j$ plays $m \neq \mu f_j$ if and only if $\theta_j < \max_{m' \in L(t)} \mathbb{E}_{\beta^*(\cdot|m)}[\theta]$, and otherwise reports their full dataset. \end{enumerate} \end{definition} In other words, with an imitation messaging strategy every type of the sender either fully reveals their data or imitates another type's full dataset, and they only consider the latter if it could give them a better payoff than letting the receiver be fully informed of the state.